Wildest Dreams: Quotes by Alan Ayckbourn

 (Personal correspondence, 1991)

-Wildest Hearts, is about people escaping.
+"People are hiding in their computer screens.
+My latest play, Wildest Hearts, is about people escaping.
 Four rather sad misfits meet every week to play Dungeons And Dragons, the role-playing game, and the play is about plunging into this invented world.
 They become so involved they can no longer fit into the real world."

 (The Strait Times, 17 February 1993)